AnthonyShuyu/realtime-stock-data-processing/kafka/README.md

 ## fast-data-producer.py

-realize another Kafka producer, produce random stock price and send to Kafka Due to the large amount of data, be cautious to set the isolated development environment
+implement another Kafka producer, produce random stock price and send to Kafka Due to the large amount of data, be cautious to set the isolated development environment

 ### code dependences